adaltas/node-nikita/docs/content/project/developers.md

 For the environment tests to execute successfully, you must:

 * Install and configure a [Docker client](https://www.docker.com/).
-* Install and configure an [LXD client](https://linuxcontainers.org/lxd/introduction/).
+* Install and configure an [Incus client](https://linuxcontainers.org/incus/introduction/).

 Environment tests are executed with the command `yarn test:env`.
 To execute a single environment, go to the targeted `env` folder such as `./packages/{package}/env/{env}` and execute its `run.sh` script.